idesai/tpm2-attestation/docs/Remote-attestation-with-tpm2-tools.md

 This is the stage where a registered platform makes a service request to the “Service-Provider“ and sends an ephemeral AIK to securely procure the services.
 The “Service-Provider“ needs to know the following:

-1. The AIK is a valid one and that the Privacy-CA can prove that the AIK is bound to an EK from the Privacy-CA's trusted pool of EKs.
+1. The AIK is a valid one and that the Privacy-CA can prove that the AIK is bound to an EK from the Privacy-CA's trusted pool of EK.
 2. The AIK is from a TPM currently accessible to the platform.

 In order to achieve this, The Privacy-CA needs to request the EK from the